Distribution vs Marketing: Understanding The Key Differences

 7. Budget

-Distribution utilizes budget for labor, facilities, transportation, and inventory costs.
-Marketing budget goes towards media placements, production, sales collateral, and programs.
+Distribution utilizes the budget for labor, facilities, transportation, and inventory costs.
+The marketing budget includes media placements, production, sales collateral, and programs.

 Conclusion